-As well as EP Regulations relating to permissions (page 15), waste management (page 28), contaminated land (page 31) and noise (page 33), consider whether any of the following apply to you:
+As well as the EP Regulations relating to permissions (page 15), waste management (page 28), contaminated land (page 32), and noise (page 34), consider if any of the following apply to you:

 - Certain chemical substances must not be processed, stored, or used unless EPA has been notified of the intention to do so, and EPA has given you notice that the activity may be undertaken.
-These prohibited chemical substances generally comprise chlorofluorocarbon (CFC) substances that destroy our ozone layer (reg 102). - If you use methyl bromide (for example, for fumigation for pest and disease control), you must, so far as reasonably practicable, replace it with an alternative substance or technology.
-If it is reasonably practicable to replace it, you must eliminate or reduce emissions.
-For pest and disease control, this can be done by recovering the methyl bromide and returning it to the supplier (reg 111). - Motor vehicles that emit visible smoke, or exceed exhaust and noise limits must not be used or sold (regs 135-149).
-It is an offence to sell a motor vehicle that is subject to a vehicle testing notice (regs 156-158).
+These substances generally comprise chlorofluorocarbon (CFC) substances that destroy our ozone layer (reg 102). - There are obligations relating to the emission of some toxic substances and their levels.
+Facilities that have activities associated with one or more of the subset of ANZSIC codes for the National Pollutant Inventory (which tracks certain pollution across Australia) must report on their emissions and transfers if thresholds are exceeded (regs 103-108). - If you use methyl bromide (for example, for fumigation for pest and disease control), you must, so far as reasonably practicable, replace it with an alternative substance or technology.
+If it is not reasonably practicable to replace it, you must eliminate or reduce emissions.
+For pest and diseases control, this can be done by recovering the methyl bromide and returning it to the supplier (reg 111). - Motor vehicles that emit visible smoke, or exceed exhaust and noise limits must not be used or sold (regs 135-149).
+It is an offence to sell a motor vehicle that is subject to a vehicle testing notice (regs 156-158). - If you have an onsite wastewater management system, reasonable steps must be taken so it doesn't pose a risk to human health and the environment.
+It must be maintained in good working order and not overflow.
+For example, make sure it isn't overloaded because this can cause blockages, runoffs, spills or leaks.
+There are also duties in relation to providing information on correct operation and maintenance, notifying council if the system poses a risk to human health or the environment or is otherwise not in good working order, and keeping maintenance record (regs 159-163).
+Note: Councils administer permits for the construction, installation or alteration of on-site wastewater management systems.
+Councils may also take enforcement action for breaches of on-site wastewater management systems permit conditions (reg 171). - The sale and provision of certain plastic bags is banned (regs 133-134).